-Ectomorphs excel at cardio.
-Not because of our height—most marathon runners are actually pretty short—but because our frames are proportionally lighter.
-It takes little energy for a light person to travel long distances.
+Ectomorphs tend to excel at cardio.
+Not because of our height—most marathon runners are actually pretty short—but because of a few other reasons:

 What’s the Best Diet for Ectomorphs?

-Because of our smaller appetites, rampaging metabolisms, higher carb tolerance, and higher calorie tolerance, we don’t need to focus as much on restricting junk food as the other body types.
-It helps to think about eating more good stuff, not less bad stuff.
-Otherwise, it’s going to be too hard eat enough to grow bigger, stronger muscles and denser, sturdier bones.
+Because of our smaller appetites, rampaging metabolisms, and higher calorie goals, we don’t need to focus as much on choosing nutrient-dense foods as the other body types.
+It’s often better to think about eating more good food, not eating less bad food.
+Otherwise, it can become too hard to eat enough calories to build muscle and gain weight.

 While a lot of endomorphs have success with skipping breakfast, we often benefit from taking the opposite approach.
 Instead of breakfast, lunch and dinner, ectomorphs may want to eat more like a hobbit—breakfast, second breakfast, lunch, second lunch, etc. These in-betweener meals don’t need to be fancy or schedule-breaking, though.
 A handful of trail mix, a protein shake, or a pint of milk is perfectly fine.

 On that note, while the other body types might benefit from foods that are lower in calories, we tend to thrive on higher-calorie foods such as dried fruit, nuts, bananas, rice, cheese, dark chocolate, muesli, and trail mix.

 We do well with liquid calories too, which aren’t as filling as solid foods, and are more quickly digested.
 Smoothies, milk and even juice are great when trying to bulk up leanly.